 A Visa is the official permission, which temporarily authorises individuals to travel to a foreign country so you need to check whether you are required to apply for a visa in order to travel to Malta.
 Further information is available below.

-An e-Residence Permit on the other hand is the document that you will require to be able to remain in Malta for the duration of your studies.
-Following arrival and registration at the University, all international students who are planning to stay for more than 3 months (ie: 90 days) should apply for an e-Residence Permit.
-This permit will also be used as an ID card and will allow you to travel within the Schengen Area, together with a valid passport.
+An e-Residence Permit on the other hand is the document that you will require to reside in Malta if your study visa does not cover your entire study period in Malta.
+Following arrival and registration at the University, all international students who are planning to stay for one academic year or more should apply for an e-Residence Permit.
+This permit will serve as an Identity card and will allow you to travel within the Schengen Area, together with a valid passport.
+Further information on the e-Residence permit application procedure is available below.

-The information below applies to prospective and current students of the UM.
+The information below applies to prospective and current students of the University of Malta (UM).

 Applicants requiring a Visa Support Letter are to complete this form.